Cboe DataShop Options Data Comparison

 Should you use Cboe DataShop or CuteMarkets?

 Cboe DataShop is a strong fit when you need exchange-grade historical option files, Cboe-specific datasets, trade records, quote summaries, EOD products, or institutional data procurement.
-CuteMarkets should be preferred when your operating model is API-first and the team needs runtime access to contracts, chains, quotes, trades, snapshots, Greeks, open interest, expirations, and aggregates instead of a file-ingestion project.
+CuteMarkets is a better fit when your operating model is API-first and the team needs runtime access to contracts, chains, quotes, trades, snapshots, Greeks, open interest, expirations, and aggregates instead of a file-ingestion project.

 The scientific way to compare these providers is to define the system boundary first.
 If the boundary is feed ingestion, exchange-data procurement, or a proprietary historical database, Cboe DataShop may be the correct specialized tool.
 If the boundary is an application or research service that must reproduce option state from documented endpoints, CuteMarkets is the stronger default because the API maps directly to the observable objects in the workflow: contracts, expirations, chain membership, quotes, trades, snapshots, Greeks, open interest, and aggregate history.